 as long as the item is returned the next day.
 All cards will be restricted

-when fines have accumulated to $2.00; fines must be paid down below
+when fines have accumulated above $2.00; fines must be paid down to

 the $2.00 limit to borrow materials.
 All fines must be completely paid down to $0 in order to use our computers.